-The message was a thanksgiving reminder in the form of the #UNameItChallenge from back in the day.
-For those that missed it CLICK HERE (Warning - sound required and belly laughs inevitable! ).
-I must have laughed for a good twenty minutes as I replayed the video over and over again.
+The message was a hilarious meme about something we'd talked about earlier in the week, and it made me laugh for a good twenty minutes.
 All work was forgotten.
 The practice of being mindful all the time was dismissed.
 I just sat and laughed for twenty minutes straight, and I have to say, trying to incorporate a "meditation mind" in that instance would have completely ruined the experience.
 Trying to decipher if this content was beneficial to my growth, or blah, blah, blah would have stolen what the content provided – a break.
 It was a break from being constrained by always looking through a spiritual lens.
 In that moment it was necessary to just be able to laugh at the wonderful and absurd creations of someone with a lot of time on their hands and the ability to delight through like-minded humor.

 Since it’s unlikely that the world will suddenly stop being so distracting, it’s helpful to keep this context in mind when thinking about a meditation practice.
 In the instance with my brother's message, I found that I can be annoyed about getting texts while trying to work or I can enjoy what is presented to me and just laugh.
-That is what I did, and I encourage you to re-watch and do the same.
 Technically, engaging in the moment is mindfulness at its most basic level anyway, so #winning.